cagriyetkin-pixel/campaign_and_marketing_facebook/README.md

-# 📊 Data Analytics Projects
+# 📊 Data Analytics Project on Facebook Campaign

 This repository contains data analytics and marketing performance projects developed using Python, Pandas, Matplotlib, and Seaborn.